Ljubi

 The lubia or ljubi is a water and storm demon in Albanian mythology and folklore, usually depicted as a huge multi-headed female serpentine dragon similar to the kulshedra.
 In Southern Albanian beliefs, she is a storm deity.
-She is also referred to as ‘mother lubia’.
+She is also referred to as ‘mother lubia’.She is known for her disturbingly huge appetite and eerie personality.
+Both of which characteristics are based on the fierce impression the sea gives you on stormy weather.
+The native people used hyperbole and made a vile creature out of the bad weather conditions.

 Appearance

 Lubia is depicted as a female demon.
 She is believed to live in a wonderful vegetable garden.
 Lubia, as a powerful demon, can cause the waters to dry up unless a virgin is sacrificed to her.
 Lubia is described as having multiple heads, anywhere from 7-100.
 Like the Lernaean Hydra, when one of her heads is cut off, another grows in its place.
 Lubia is also known to have irresistible taste for flesh, especially that of little girls.

 Connection to Greek/Illyrian Mythology

 Lubia and other dragon creatures from Albanian mythology have similarities to Greek and Illyrian culture, which is thought to have played an influence on the religion.
 Dragons and serpent-like beings are considered to be a staple of both Greek and Albanian cultures, as noted through the epics of Ovid and the Albanian epic Songs of the Frontier Warriors.

 Also from Greek Culture, the Lernaean Hydra has a very similar appearance to Lubia.
 This is due to each's polycephaly.
 Multiple mythologies possess beings that have multiple heads, although Greek mythology is notable for its abundance.